ray-project/ray/doc/source/rllib.rst

 RLlib: Scalable Reinforcement Learning
 ======================================

-RLlib is an open-source library for reinforcement learning that offers both a collection of reference algorithms and scalable primitives for composing new ones.
+RLlib is an open-source library for reinforcement learning that offers both a unified API for a variety of applications and high scalability via distributed eager execution.

 .. image:: rllib-stack.svg